Labour Force Survey (before IESS framework regulation)

 Data on percentage of loss of capacity for work (20, 30, etc. up to 100) and on degree of disability (moderate, severe, profound) are received from the Estonian National Social Insurance Board.

 Data on ongoing studies, if a person is studying in Estonia, are received from the Estonian Education Information System (EHIS).

 DATA FROM OTHER STATISTICAL ACTIVITIES

 The data are collected from individuals.
 The method used for collecting the data is a personal interview (CAPI) and a telephone interview (CATI) in the case of households who have been interviewed before.
 The interviews are conducted by Statistics Estonia's interviewers with relevant training.
 The Survey Fieldwork Information System is used to manage and monitor data collection.
 The questionnaires have been designed to be filled in electronically by the interviewer.
-Information about the questionnaires and data submission is available on the website of Statistics Estonia in the section Questionnaires.
+Information about the questionnaires and data submission is available on Statistics Estonia's website at http://www.stat.ee/11757.

 The data are collected with the official statistical questionnaires “Labour Force Survey.
 Personal questionnaire” and “Labour Force Survey.
 Household questionnaire”.
 The reference weeks for the households in the sample are spread uniformly throughout the whole year, e.g. for every week of the year same number of interviews is done.

 The data of the Estonian National Social Insurance Board are received via an FTP-server.